Nuclear Engineering & Engineering Physics Research

 Integrated energy systems

 Nuclear power has traditionally functioned best as a large baseload generator.
 However, as the share of variable renewables in the energy mix increases, and deep reductions in carbon emissions are targeted, nuclear energy must play an increasingly flexible role.
-Professors Lindley, Wilson, and Corradini perform research on the integration of nuclear and renewable energy, the use of nuclear energy to generate heat as well as electricity, and the deployment of novel reactors in new markets.
+Professors Lindley and Wilson perform research on the integration of nuclear and renewable energy, the use of nuclear energy to generate heat as well as electricity, and the deployment of novel reactors in new markets.
 This includes development of computational tools that are used to inform what is feasible and cost-effective; and development of new system concepts that open up new markets for nuclear energy and synergize with renewables.